nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/collections?keyword=\"alpha%20beta%20g?mma\""

 Note: Currently we only support either keyword, or single keyword phrase search.
 We don't support mix of keyword and keyword phrase search and we don't support multiple keyword phrase search.
-These searches like the following will be rejected with error: <error>keyword phrase mixed with keyword, or another keyword-phrase are not supported</error>
+These searches like the following will be rejected with error: <error>keyword phrase mixed with keyword, or another keyword-phrase are not supported. keyword phrase has to be enclosed by two escaped double quotes.</error>

-   curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one\"%20\"phrase%20two\"" (multipe phrase) curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one\"%20\word2" (mix of phrase and word) curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one" (missing one \")
+   curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one\"%20\"phrase%20two\"" (multiple phrase case) curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one\"%20\word2" (mix of phrase and word case) curl "%CMR-ENDPOINT%/collections?keyword=\"phrase%20one" (missing one \" case)

 Also \" is reserved for phrase boundary.
 For literal double quotes, use \\\".
 For example, to search for 'alpha "beta" g?mma' phrase, do the following: